• Skip to primary navigation

 While it can be enjoyed on its own, dry white wine is also often used in cooking.

-It is a versatile ingredient that can be used to add flavor to both savory and sweet dishes.
+It is a flexible ingredient that can be used to add flavor to both savory and sweet dishes.

 One of the most common uses for dry white wine is as a substitute for Chinese rice wine.